I Will Repay (novel): Plot summary

 At 6 pm on August 19, 1793, Juliette Marny walks into the Rue Ecole de Médecine and stopping just outside the house belonging to Citizen-Deputy Déroulède, suddenly starts to draw attention to herself, invoking the anger of the crowd through her proud aristocratic manner.
 She hammers on Déroulède's door as the crowd shout and lash out at her, but just before they can drag her away, the door opens and she is pulled inside.

 Having tricked her way into Déroulede's home Juliette is invited to stay for her own safety.
 She agrees and eventually reveals her identity, but even after hearing Déroulede's side of the story, she fails to realise that he only wishes to make amends for the death of her brother and continues to plot revenge on her host.

 Unaware of her intentions, Déroulede tells Juliette that he has accepted the post of Governor of the Conciergerie prison where Queen Marie Antoinette is imprisoned.
 Later he is visited at home by Sir Percy Blakeney and Juliette overhears Sir Percy warning his friend off a scheme to free the queen, for it is doomed to failure.
 He advises Déroulede to burn a bundle of papers relating to the plot, which if found would result in him being arrested for treason and sentenced to death.

 Juliette sees her chance and posts a letter denouncing her host, but realises too late that she has failed to take account of the fact that not only has Paul Déroulede fallen madly in love with her, she has also come to love the man she has vowed to destroy.

 When soldiers arrive to search Déroulede's home, Juliette hides the letter box, then escapes to her room where she attempts to burn it.
 She places the burnt remains among her belongings, and when the soldiers discover them, they arrest her.
 Because the search turned up nothing suspicious against Déroulede he is allowed to remain free.

 During her trial, Juliette keeps to the story that the burnt letterbox contained love letters.
 However, Déroulede defends his love and admits that the letters are his own and that he has committed treason.
 Both of them are sentenced to death.

 The Scarlet Pimpernel and his comrades manage to rescue the condemned couple on their journey from the courthouse to the prison.

+Adaptation

+The novel was adapted into the 1923 British silent film I Will Repay, directed by Henry Kolker and released in the United States as Swords and the Woman.